 This is the first part of an article on drug legalisation.
 Please find the second part here.
-A podcast and Youtube video on the topic are also freely available!

 Should we legalise recreational drug use?
 The main arguments in favour of legalising recreational drugs are: